INFPUCV/ibex-lib/plugins/optim-mop/README.md

 ## Format of the instances (Minibex):

-Instances can be written in the [Minibex language](http://www.ibex-lib.org/doc/minibex.html), considering that the objectives *must correspond* to the two first two constraints with the following syntax:
+Instances can be written in the [Minibex language](http://www.ibex-lib.org/doc/minibex.html), considering that the objectives *must correspond* to the first two constraints with the following syntax:
 ```
 Constraints
 <expression of the first objective function> = z1;